top of page

 The probate process usually includes the following steps:

-1. Filing a petition: This starts the probate process and usually involves submitting the death certificate and will (if one exists) to the probate court.
+1. Filing a petition: This starts the probate process and usually involves submitting the death certificate and will (if there is one) to the probate court.

 2. Notifying heirs and creditors: The court requires notification to allow any challenges to the will or claims against the estate.